galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-> ### {% icon tip %} Before starting, check that this training will be useful for *your* work in Galaxy
+> ### {% icon tip %} Before starting, check to see if this tutorial will be useful for *your* work in Galaxy
 >
 > * Non-programmer scientists using Galaxy *do not need this training*.
-> * The ToolFactory is designed for bioinformaticians and researchers who develop scripts
-> * It can help to bridge the gap between developing interactive environment notebook scripts and installing real tools in Galaxy
 > * Galaxy tool developers who already have the tools they need *do not need this training*
+> * This tutorial is for bioinformaticians and researchers working in Galaxy, who develop their own scripts.
+> * It shows a quick way to bridge the gap between developing interactive environment scripts and installing real tools in Galaxy
-> * It is particularly useful for developers coming to Galaxy from other scientific fields
+> * It is particularly useful for developers new to Galaxy from other scientific fields {: .tip }
-> * Read on and decide if the introductory material seems interesting enough to continue.
-{: .tip }

-# Why you *might* want to follow the hands-on part of this tutorial
+# Background and introduction to this tutorial
 {:.no_toc}

+#### Why you might want to follow the hands-on part of this tutorial

 - Galaxy Interactive Environments are very popular and useful for skilled researchers and developers
     - They allow interactive development in scripting languages such as Python or R, in Galaxy.
     - Notebooks can be shared and reused but cannot run in workflows.
     - Notebooks developed in IE's can be turned into command line scripts and tested using suitable small input data sets.
-- Scripts needed for use as Galaxy tools can also be developed as command line scripts without using Galaxy
+- Scripts for Galaxy tools can also be developed as command line scripts from scratch.
 - **No matter the source**, once the script is working correctly with test data on the command line, **the ToolFactory provides a quick route to a real Galaxy tool**.

+#### The ToolFactory generates tools

-- *Any* scripting language interpreter supported by Conda can be used.
+- Any scripting language command line driven interpreter supported by Conda can be used.
 - The ToolFactory is an automated, form driven code generator.
 - It runs in Galaxy as a typical Galaxy tool although it will only run for an administrative user as a security precaution (see warnings below)
 - Developed for bioinformaticians needing to produce "real" Galaxy tools for their users from scripts they have developed.
-- Working examples using Rscript, Python, bash, perl and sed are provided in a history you can import.
-- If you are a scientist/programmer or bioinformatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
-- It will show how to convert IE notebook or other scripts into real tools quickly *inside* Galaxy using a Galaxy tool.

-#### The ToolFactory generates tools

-- Quickly turns simple scripts that run correctly on the command line into real Galaxy tools.
-- Scripts might be developed in Galaxy Interactive Environments for example.
 - A bioinformatician or user who is comfortable with scripting languages on a linux command line might find it useful if they ever need a real Galaxy tool.
 - Tools pass Planemo lint, and are functionally indistinguishable from equivalent manually written tools.
 - They contain a test based on the test data provided at tool generation.
-- If this sounds interesting so far, read on for a video demonstration and an annotated example
+- Working examples using Rscript, Python, bash, perl and sed are provided - see below.
+- If you are a scientist/programmer or bioinformatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
+- It will show how to convert IE notebook or other scripts into real tools quickly *inside* Galaxy using a Galaxy tool.

 ---